California migration: The story of 40 million

 A century ago, people mostly migrated to California from midwestern states such as Illinois, Missouri and Ohio.
 But now, most people are coming in from Mexico, China and Taiwan, the Philippines and other countries: In 2017, there were 11 million foreign-born Californians.
 That’s more than quadruple the migration into the state from all sources, foreign and domestic, in 1920.

 Today, 56% of Californians were born in the state.
 But the proportion of foreign-born residents (28%) is nearly double that of transplants from other states (16%).

 Depends on how you look at it.
 California is losing residents to other states and as the population ages, but those losses are being more than offset by new births and foreign-born immigration.
 The number of Californians is still increasing, but our once-robust growth rate has slowed.

-California added 186,807 residents overall in 2018, bringing the state population to an estimated 39.9 million people, according to the California Department of Finance.
+California added 141,300 residents between July 2018 and July 2019, bringing the state population to an estimated 39.96 million people, according to the California Department of Finance.
 But while foreign immigration remains high, more Californians are leaving for other states than vice versa, and have been since the 1990s.
-Last year’s 0.47% growth rate was a record low.
+The 0.35% growth rate was also a record low.

 If not here, where?

 For the better part of three decades, Californians who leave the state have mostly gone to other parts of the country, notably to Texas and neighboring states such as Oregon, Nevada and Arizona.
 The dot-com bust, Great Recession and recently soaring housing prices all have helped fuel the exodus.
 Now more than 7 million people born in California call other states home.